hyperledger-archives/indy-sdk/wrappers/nodejs/README.md

     id: string - identifier of credential definition
     schemaId: string - identifier of stored in ledger schema
     type: string - type of the credential definition.
 CL is the only supported type now.
-    tag: string - allows to distinct between credential definitions for the same issuer and schema
+    tag: string - allows to distinct between credential definitions for the same issuer and schema.
+Note that it is mandatory for indy-node version 1.4.x and higher
     value: Dictionary with Credential Definition's data:
 {
         primary: primary credential public key,